 - Testing the Rear Mic of your iPhone- To test the rear microphone of your iPhone, open the camera app and switch to the rear camera mode.
 Now start recording the video while speaking on the mic.
 Check the recorded video for audio issues to verify that the microphone is working correctly or is faulty.

-Once you have figured out that there is some problem with your device’s microphone, you should try understanding the reasons for the microphone not working properly on your iPhone.
+Once you have discovered a problem with your device’s microphone, you should try understanding why the microphone is not working properly on your iPhone.

 What are the Reasons for Your iPhone’s Microphone Malfunctioning?

 If you have tested your microphone using the methods described above and discovered that the mic is not recording any audio or the audio is muffled or static, then your mic has some issues.
-Some of the primary reasons for this issue are the dirty or blocked microphone, in which you hear muffled sounds.
+One of the primary reasons for this issue is the dirty or blocked microphone, in which you hear muffled sounds.